-Who is the most famous person with cystic fibrosis?
-Frederic Chopin tops our list.
-The composer and piano virtuoso died in his 30s and historians believe that his symptoms resemble those associated with cystic fibrosis.
-Fellow musicians Alice Martineau, Gregory Lemarchal and Alex Stobbs all suffer from cystic fibrosis as well.
+Composer and piano virtuoso Frederic Chopin, for example, died in his 30s, and historians believe his symptoms resemble those associated with cystic fibrosis.
+Fellow musicians Alice Martineau, Gregory Lemarchal, and Alex Stobbs all suffer from cystic fibrosis as well.

 Triathlete Lisa Bentley was diagnosed with cystic fibrosis in 1988.
 She hasn't let that stop her from winning 11 Ironman competitions.
 Wrestler Andrew Simmons and NCAA basketball player Nolan Gottlieb also suffer from cystic fibrosis while pursuing competitive athletics.
 Frankie Abernathy brought cystic fibrosis into the homes of millions of people when she appeared on MTV's reality show The Real World.

 Actor Anton Yelchin was diagnosed with cystic fibrosis as a child, but chose to keep it under wraps.
 Friends and family discussed the diagnosis - and extensive treatment he received for it - in the 2019 documentary about his life, Love, Antosha.

 Some speculated that perhaps his unparalleled work ethic was due to the fact that he knew his condition wouldn't let him act for as long as other people.
 Yelchin starred in 69 films in his short career, including several of the Star Trek films.

 Yelchin never spoke publicly about the disease, but following his untimely passing in 2016 (after an accident where his car rolled over and crushed him in his driveway), his parents donated $1 million to USC's cystic fibrosis center, where he had previously received treatment.